Listed in: Economics, as ECON-420

 Game theory analyzes situations in which multiple individuals (or firms, political parties, countries) interact in a strategic manner.
 It has proved useful for explaining cooperation and conflict in a wide variety of strategic situations in economics, political science, and elsewhere.
 Such situations can include, for example, firms interacting in imperfectly competitive markets, auctions, arms races, political competition for votes, and chess.
 This course will provide an introduction to the tools and insights of game theory.
 Though mathematically rigorous, emphasis will be on applications rather than on formal theory.

-If Overenrolled: If overenrolled, preference will be given to those who attend all classes during the first week; to those who preregistered; to Amherst College students; and to those with a strong background in mathematics and/or other quantitative areas of study.
+How to handle overenrollment: If overenrolled, preference will be given to those who attend all classes during the first week; to those who preregistered; to Amherst College students; and to those with a strong background in mathematics and/or other quantitative areas of study.